 Did you get fired at work?
 Okay, why?
 If you really don’t know, ask your (now previous) employers what led to your being let go.

-Make a list of everything you feel has chucked you in the deep end, and take the time to be very self-aware about the factors that led up to each misery.
+Make a list of everything you feel has chucked you in the deep end.
+Then take the time to be very self-aware about the factors that led up to each misery.

-For example, if your relationship finally ended because you were sabotaging it, because you weren’t “present,” or because your partner/spouse cheated on you, or any number of other reasons, take some time to really figure out why all of that happened.
+For example, if your relationship finally ended because you were sabotaging it, because you weren’t “present,” or because your partner/spouse cheated on you, take some time to really figure out why all of that happened.

 Were you with this person out of a sense of obligation, rather than a sincere desire to be in a loving, equal relationship with them?